github/opensource.guide/overviews/pages/index.md

 ![](create-new-repo-screen.png)

-This repository, `username.github.io`, will be where all of the HTML and CSS lives that makes up our website.
-Make sure when naming it, that we name it after our actual username, not the word 'username'.
-To have this initial set of HTML and CSS for us, we have to first go over to the settings tab to enable the automatic page generator.
+Our website's HTML and CSS will all live in a repository named `username.github.io` (where "username" is our actual user name, of course).
+To get an initial set of HTML and CSS, we have to open the settings tab and enable the Automatic Page Generator

 ![](settings-tab.png)